swooshcode/swooshcode/README.md

 I'm excited to network with other developers and learn more about the latest technologies.
 I'm also eager to take on new challenges and contribute to the development of innovative software products.

 If you're looking for a highly skilled and experienced software developer, I would be honored to discuss my qualifications with you further.
-Below are clickable links to contact me and see my publications and cv.
+Below are clickable links to contact me and see my publications and CV.
 For more information about my company, FRAME TECH SOLUTIONS LTD., CO. 框架技術解決方案, visit https://www.frametechtw.com/

 Thank you for your time and consideration.
     </ul>